Ma-Ls-RR/datasciencecoursera/README.md

 # datasciencecoursera
 Hello Classmates
-This is the second part of homework
+This is the second part of the lesson "The Data Scientist’s Toolbox"